RCCoop/RCDataKit/README.md

 rc.remove(\.friend, relation: dan) // dan's not my friend anymore.
 ```

 Why bother with these, rather than `rc.age = 15`, or `rc.friend = dan`?
-Because if I’m already 15, or if dan is already my friend, using the `=` operator still causes my `hasChanges` flag to be set to `true`.
+Because if I’m already 15, or if Dan is already my friend, using the `=` operator still causes the `NSManagedObject.hasChanges` flag to be set to `true`.
 I like making sure that if something didn’t change, I can believe `hasChanges`.

 ### Persistable Protocol